History of Moldova

-The history of Moldova can be traced to the 1350s, when the Principality of Moldavia, the medieval precursor of modern Moldova and Romania, was founded.
-The principality was a vassal of the Ottoman Empire from 1538 until the 19th century.
-In 1812, following one of several Russian-Turkish wars, the eastern half of the principality, Bessarabia, was annexed by the Russian Empire.
+In 1812, following one of several Russian–Turkish wars, the eastern half of the principality, Bessarabia, was annexed by the Russian Empire, marking the beginning of Russian influence in the region.
 In 1918, Bessarabia briefly became independent as the Moldavian Democratic Republic and, following the decision of the Parliament (Sfatul Țării), united with Romania.
 During the Second World War it was occupied by the Soviet Union which reclaimed it from Romania.
-It joined the Union as the Moldavian ASSR, until the dissolution of the USSR.
-In 1991 the country declared independence as the Republic of Moldova.
+It joined the Union in 1940 as the Moldavian SSR.
+During this period, policies of Russification and economic transformation deeply affected the region.